Mansion of Hidden Souls (Sega CD video game): Gameplay

 In Mansion of Hidden Souls, the player travels between areas via 3D pre-rendered first-person full-motion video sequences, pressing the action button whenever they find something of interest.
 Doing so, sometimes reveals an important item, such as a key or matchbox, which is added to their inventory.
 The number of actual puzzles is fairly small; the player spends most of the game exploring the mansion and searching for important items.

 Release and reception

 Mansion of Hidden Souls was released in Japan on December 10, 1993 for the Sega CD.
 In Japan, the game was released as the second part of Sega's "Virtual Cinema" series, with the first game being Night Trap (1992).

 From contemporary reviews, an Electronic Gaming Monthly reviewer described it as "An interesting first-person perspective game with fluid graphics and great sound effects."
 GamePro described it as a solid The 7th Guest clone, especially praising the use of sound effects to enhance the horror.

 In Beep!
 MegaDrive one of the four reviewers commented that there are no mysteries or twists to solve, but Mansion of Hidden Souls can be enjoyed on its straight-forward narrative on its own.
-Another reviewer said they found it unsatisfying that it could be completed within two hours, they said there were satisfied by the overall quality.
+Another reviewer said while they found it unsatisfying that it could be completed within two hours, they said they were satisfied by the overall quality.